Hassoun Camara: Canada

 On 7 February 2011, Camara signed with the Montreal Impact of the North American Soccer League.
-In his first season with Montreal Camara appeared in 22 league matches and scored 2 goals as he was named the club's most valuable player.
+In his first season with Montreal, Camara appeared in 22 league matches and scored 2 goals as he was named the club's most valuable player.
 After a successful first season with Montreal, in which he was regarded as one of the top players in the North American Soccer League, Camara re-signed with Montreal Impact on 11 October 2011 for the club's inaugural 2012 season in Major League Soccer.
 On 29 May 2013 he scored the cup-winning goal for the Montreal Impact in the Canadian Championship final against the Vancouver Whitecaps; this goal allowed the Montreal Impact to qualify for the CONCACAF Champions League for the second time in the team's history.

-On 11 June 2014, he played his hundredth match all competitions for the Montreal Impact against D.C.
+On 11 June 2014, he played his hundredth match across all competitions for the Montreal Impact against D.C.
 United.

 Camara was released by Montreal on 16 November 2017.
 He announced his retirement from professional soccer on 12 December 2017, citing an accumulation of injuries.